 The below image is showing a build up of Grease/fats in the main sewer pipe

 The below image is of fat build up at the junction point leading into the main sewer line.
-Some images of solidfied grease/fats from the main sewer line in Kalgoorlie-Boulder
+Some images of solidified grease/fats from the main sewer line in Kalgoorlie-Boulder

-Are you unsure where you’re responsiblity as a property owner ends in regards to your sewer line?
+Are you unsure where you’re responsibility as a property owner ends in regards to your sewer line?

 Click on the link below to see who is responsible.
 To see the drawing click here.